Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

 1. (OPTIONAL) This step is only required if using the Alfresco Enterprise Viewer in Share:

-   Navigate to the `ALFRESCO_HOME/amps_share`directory (create the directory if it doesnt exist).
+   Navigate to the `ALFRESCO_HOME/amps_share`directory (create the directory if it doesn't exist).
 Copy the following amps there:
    * `oa-service-share.amp`
    * `oa-share-webpreview.amp`
    * `oa-service-share.amp`